sandstone-mc/sandstone-documentation/docs/features/functions.md

 MCFunction('minimal', async () => {...})
 ```

-Second, we await the `sleep` function
+Second, we run the `sleep` function

 ### Example